tschuler/thiloschuler/content/project/PIONEER/index.md

 The [letter-to-the-editor](https://www.researchgate.net/publication/342071760_Patient-reported_outcome_measures_PROMs_in_palliative_radiotherapy) in the Green Journal highlights our routine care ePRO experience including our approach to overcome undisputable challenges when using ePROs in unwell palliative RT patients.
 It also points out severral opportunties of this technology that, in our mind, make routine introduction of ePROs as part of palliative RT a highly worthwhile investment.

-A [letter-to-the-editor (accepted)]() in the Red Journal updated our results after more than 500 patients treated on this pathway.
+A [letter-to-the-editor](https://thiloschuler.me/pdf/2022-InternationalJournalofRadiationOncologyBiologyPhysics-SCHULER_RegardRoos.pdf) in the Red Journal updated our results after more than 500 patients treated on this pathway.
 It also describes simulation avoidance as a viable, and arguably in certain situations preferred alternative to the 'Rapid Access Clinic' paradigm originally developed in Canada.